Driving B2B Sales Performance Improvement

 In this fast changing world, “if we always do what we always did, we will be extremely lucky if we even get as much as we used to get”.
 We must embrace change to merely survive and undergo transformation to thrive.

 Many of the primary selling approaches and methods that used to work are considerably less effective in today’s business world.
 Relationship still counts, however it only one dimension of a multi-dimensional paradigm.

 There are a considerable number of key factors behind any major buying decision; from fear of change to fear of stagnation; from fear of blame to a desire for kudos; from a vague wish list to a cast iron business case, etc.

 The dynamics behind the mix of personal and corporate attitudes, motivations, politics, cultures, behaviours, open and hidden agenda’s, and so on create an extremely complex minefield for salespeople to navigate.

 The reality is that most when left to their own devices will keep on bidding if not totally blind then certainly partially so, despite their poor chances of success.
 They may well be working hard, but are they working smart?

-Have a question for Harry?
-Ask or leave a comment below!
+Have a question for Harry or want to leave a comment?
+Click here.